What is coding?

 Training meetings

 The coders at MIC Lab train together for 2 hours every week.
 During the meetings, the same conversations are coded independently of each other.
 Difficulties in coding are discussed.
-In the case of difficult assessments not covered by the MITI manual, addenda are developed as supplements to the manual.
-During the training meetings, the pedagogy of providing feedback on coding results to the person who had the conversation is developed and improved.
+In the case of complex assessments that are not covered by the MITI manual, supplements are created as additions to the manual.
+During training meetings, the pedagogy of providing feedback on coding results to the person providing the conversation is developed and improved.

-A measure of reliability for each of the coders is obtained each year by coding randomly selected conversations received by MIC Lab.
-The reliability between coders for each variable in MITI has been found to be between 'good' and 'excellent' according to the statistical guidelines provided by Cicchetti (1994).
+A measure of reliability for each of the coders is obtained each year by coding randomly selected conversations submitted to MIC Lab.
+The reliability between coders in each variable in MITI has been found to range from 'good' to 'excellent' according to the statistical guidelines indicated by Cicchetti (1994).

-For 'Scientific assessment of MI competence', the same procedures as in scientific trials of MI are required.
-This type of quality assurance is used to demonstrate that the MI being performed is evidence-based.
-The organization records all conversations where MI is used during a certain period of time.
-Three randomly selected conversations per quarter and per counselor are then coded by MIC Lab.
+The 'Scientific Assessment of MI Competence' requires the same procedures as in scientific trials of MI.
+This type of quality assurance is used to demonstrate that the MI performed is evidence-based.
+The organization records all conversations in which MI is used over a certain period of time.
+Three randomly selected conversations per quarter and counselor are then coded by MIC Lab.

-After the quality assurance is completed, a certificate is issued and MIC Lab produces a brief report in which the coding results are anonymized and summarized so that no individual counselor can be identified.
-The MI competence of the counselor group is presented and related to recommended competence levels for basic competency and proficiency in MI according to MITI.
+After the quality assurance is completed, a certificate is issued, and MIC Lab prepares a brief report in which the coding results are anonymized and summarized so that no individual counselor can be identified.
+The MI competence of the counseling group is presented and related to the recommended proficiency levels for basic competence and proficiency in MI according to MITI.

-The quality assurance can be combined with counselors receiving feedback on their performances either through the organization providing supervision based on the coding protocols or by MIC Lab providing counselors with feedback over the phone on one or more coded conversations.
+The quality assurance can be combined with providing counselors with feedback on their performance, either through the organization arranging supervision sessions where the coding protocols are used as a basis or by MIC Lab giving counselors feedback over the phone on one or more of their coded conversations.
 The counselor is given the opportunity to discuss the conversation and the coding directly with the coder.

-For 'Monitoring of MI competence', one conversation per counselor and per quarter is sent in for coding.
+With 'Monitoring of MI Competence', one conversation per counselor per quarter is used for coding.
 The counselor or organization chooses which conversation to submit to MIC Lab.
-After the quality assurance is completed, MIC Lab provides a certificate that the organization is continuously receiving independent feedback on its MI practice.
+After the quality assurance is completed, MIC Lab issues a certificate stating that the organization continuously obtains independent feedback on its MI practice.